reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 });
 ```

 Effects run as a *result* of rendering.
 Setting state *triggers* rendering.
-Setting state immediately in an effect is like plugging a power outlet into itself.
-The effect runs, it sets the state, which causes a re-render, which causes the effect to run, it sets the state again, this causes another re-render, and so on.
+Setting state immediately in an Effect is like plugging a power outlet into itself.
+The Effect runs, it sets the state, which causes a re-render, which causes the Effect to run, it sets the state again, this causes another re-render, and so on.

 Effects should usually synchronize your components with an *external* system.
-If there's no external system and you only want to adjust some state based on other state, [you might not need an effect.](/learn/you-might-not-need-an-effect)
+If there's no external system and you only want to adjust some state based on other state, [you might not need an Effect.](/learn/you-might-not-need-an-effect)

 </Gotcha>

-### Step 2: Specify the effect dependencies {/*step-2-specify-the-effect-dependencies*/}
+### Step 2: Specify the Effect dependencies {/*step-2-specify-the-effect-dependencies*/}

-By default, effects run after *every* render.
+By default, Effects run after *every* render.
 Often, this is **not what you want:**

 - Sometimes, it's slow.
 Synchronizing with an external system is not always instant, so you might want to skip doing it unless it's necessary.
 For example, you don't want to reconnect to the chat server on every keystroke.
 - Sometimes, it's wrong.
 For example, you don't want to trigger a component fade-in animation on every keystroke.
 The animation should only play once when the component appears for the first time.

 To demonstrate the issue, here is the previous example with a few `console.log` calls and a text input that updates the parent component's state.
-Open the console and notice how typing causes the effect to re-run:
+Open the console and notice how typing causes the Effect to re-run:

 <Sandpack>